Xtra-Computing/thundersvm/README.md

 mascot svmcv
 ======
 MASCOT is a GPU-based implementation for SVM cross-validation.
-It also has modula for SVM classification.
+It also has modules for SVM classification.
 We will upgrade the software to support SVM regression soon.

 The associated paper of this source code is: "MASCOT: Fast and Highly Scalable SVM Cross-validation using GPUs and SSDs" published in ICDM 2014.